Get the Best WordPress Backup

 John Turner is the President of Duplicator.
 He has over 20+ years of business and development experience and his plugins have been downloaded over 25 million times.

-In this step-by-step tutorial, we’ll show you how to move WordPress to a local host!
+In this tutorial, I’ll show you how to move a copy of your live website to a local host!
+You’ll benefit from faster development, offline availability, and secure troubleshooting.

 Quick Summary: How to Move a Live WordPress Site to a Local Host